United States Regiments & Batteries > Pennsylvania > Infantry > 5th Regiment Pennsylvania Reserves

-The 5th Regiment Pennsylvania Reserves lost 14 officers and 127 enlisted men killed or mortally wounded and 68 enlisted men to disease during the Civil War.
-It is honored by a monument on Big Round Top at Gettysburg.
+The 5th Regiment Pennsylvania Reserves enrolled a total of 1,050 men during the American Civil War.
+It lost 14 officers and 121 enlisted men killed or mortally wounded and 68 enlisted men to disease.
+Fourteen officers and 211 enlisted men were wounded, and 5 officers and 115 men were missing or captured.
+The regiment is honored by a monument on Big Round Top at Gettysburg.

 1861

-June 22 Ordered to point on State line opposite Cumberland, Md., then moved into West Virginia in support of Lew Wallace
+June 22 Ordered by rail to Hopewell then marched to near Bedford Springs, and then to a point on the State line opposite Cumberland, Maryland.
+Moved into (West) Virginia in support of Lew Wallace

 August-September Duty at Tennallytown, Md.
 Attached to 1st Brigade, McCall’s Pennsylvania Reserves Division, Army of the Potomac